 Despite the vast amount of sightseeing options, Barcelona’s center is quite walkable.
 Moreover, Catalan culture and cuisine provide excellent dishes and events daily.

-You don’t have to worry about visiting the beach in Barcelona either.
+Beach time is no problem in Barcelona either.
 With its location directly on the Mediterranean Sea, the choice is extensive.
 There is always something going on here, and you have various beaches, beach bars, water sports, and swimming options at your disposal.

 Location on the Mediterranean Sea